-This method offers a rigorous computation of PU, while maintaining the quick and easy nature of NRTK positioning.
-Furthermore, these benefits come at no expense to fieldwork time or complexity, requiring only a slightly more involved processing strategy (network adjustment rather than site transformation) and a tool to generate the derived baselines between CORS and VRS necessary for the join.
+It was demonstrated that this method offers a rigorous computation of PU, while maintaining the quick and easy nature of NRTK positioning.
+These benefits come at no expense to field work time or complexity, requiring only a slightly more involved processing strategy (network adjustment rather than site transformation) and a tool to generate the derived baselines between CORS and VRS necessary for the join.
 The need for each historical NRTK survey to be adjusted separately is a reasonable price to pay for this rigorous and comprehensive solution.
-Adoption of this methodology will allow NRTK data to be rigorously included in the GDA2020 state adjustment, thus enabling NSW Spatial Services to further maintain and extend the NSW survey control network.
+Current work investigates tweaking the observational weighting strategy to optimise the inclusion of NRTK observations with realistic uncertainties in the GDA2020 state adjustment.
+Adoption of this methodology will allow NRTK data to be rigorously included in the GDA2020 state adjustment, thus enabling DCS Spatial Services to further maintain and improve the NSW survey control network.